Claremont Hotel & Spa

-Claremont Club & Spa, A Fairmont Hotel is a historic hotel situated at the foot of Claremont Canyon in the Berkeley Hills and located in the Claremont district, near the intersection of Claremont Avenue and Ashby Avenue; the site straddles the city limits of Berkeley and Oakland.
-The border between the neighboring cities runs down the former Key System E-train right of way that now serves as a pathway between the tennis courts which belong to the Berkeley Tennis Club.
+The Claremont Resort & Club is a historic American hotel that is situated at the foot of Claremont Canyon in the Berkeley Hills.
+Located in the Claremont district, near the intersection of Claremont Avenue and Ashby Avenue, the site straddles the city limits of Berkeley and Oakland.
+The border between the neighboring cities runs down the former Key System E train right of way that now serves as a pathway between the tennis courts which belong to the Berkeley Tennis Club.

 At its elevation of 400 ft, the site provides scenic views of San Francisco Bay.

+The building is made of wood.
+With its 160 feet (49 meters), the central tower of the hotel is one of the world’s tallest wooden buildings.

 Overview

-The site is a few blocks southeast of the University of California, Berkeley's Clark Kerr Campus, generally bounded by Claremont Avenue to the north and west, Ashby/Tunnel Avenue to the south, and open space and private homes to the east; it was originally in unincorporated Alameda County, outside of any city limits.
+The site is a few blocks southeast of the University of California, Berkeley's Clark Kerr Campus, generally bounded by Claremont Avenue to the north and west, Ashby Avenue/Tunnel Road to the south, and open space and private homes to the east; it was originally in unincorporated Alameda County, outside of any city limits.
 The majority of the property is in Oakland, including the entirety of the hotel building, the spa, the gardens and parking area.
 However, two small portions, one just east of the Berkeley Tennis Club and the other near the intersection of Claremont Avenue and Russell Street, are within the city limits of Berkeley, and the resort uses a mailing address in Berkeley: 41 Tunnel Road, Berkeley CA 94705.

 The Berkeley Tennis Club leased a portion of the grounds southwest of the hotel from 1917 to 1945.
 In 1945, the Club purchased this section of the grounds, and remains located at 1 Tunnel Road in Berkeley, next to the hotel.

 The Claremont has 279 guest rooms, a 20000 sqft spa, 10 tennis courts, and 22 acre of landscaped gardens.
-Romantic stories tell that it was once won in a checkers game.
+Romantic stories say it was once won in a checkers game.
 The hotel was nominated and deemed eligible for listing on the National Register of Historic Places in 2003, but was not listed due to owner objection.
 It is a designated Oakland City Historical Landmark.
-In 2022, the hotel is also a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation, and has been a member since 2016.
+The hotel has been a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation, since 2016.